Skip to main content

 Sponsor Approach

-Fayetteville's economy is tied to Fort Liberty; significant base realignment or local downturn would affect demand and demographics.
+Fayetteville's economy is tied to Fort Bragg (renamed from Fort Liberty, Feb 2025); significant base realignment or local downturn would affect demand and demographics.

 Sponsor Approach

-Fort Liberty is a permanent strategic installation with stable presence; we monitor BRAC and budget signals continuously.
+Fort Bragg is a permanent strategic installation with stable presence; we monitor BRAC and budget signals continuously.

 Capital Market Disruption at Exit